SMTorg/smt/README.md

 # How do I test the SMT?
 ## Linux
-Go to the folder examples and run:
+Go to the folder 'examples' and run:

 python test.py